Chiikawa: Anime

-In October 2021, it was announced that Chiikawa would receive an anime adaptation by Doga Kobo The production team decided that Chiikawa and Hachiware would be voiced by child actors, with Nagano taking part in the casting process.
+In October 2021, it was announced that Chiikawa would receive an anime adaptation by Doga Kobo.
+The production team decided that Chiikawa and Hachiware would be voiced by then-child actors, with Nagano taking part in the casting process.
 It is directed by Takenori Mihara and Juria Matsumura (beginning with episode 121), with Yuma Yamaguchi and Shugo Tokumaru composing the music.
 The series premiered on April 4, 2022, on Fuji TV's Mezamashi TV morning news and entertainment program.
 Sentai Filmworks licenses the series outside of Asia.
-In 2022, 120 English subtitled episodes were released on Hidive, although more episodes have been released outside of the service since then.
-In March 2025, it was announced the anime would be on a hiatus for three months.
+In 2022, 120 English subtitled episodes were released on Hidive, however the series left the service in October 2025.
+In August 2026, 20 English subtitled episodes were made available on the free streaming service Amasian TV.
+In September 2026, it was announced that English dubbed episodes would be released through the anime's official English YouTube channel, starting on October 1.

+In March 2025, it was announced the anime would be on a three-month hiatus before resuming in July.
+In September 2026, it was announced the anime would go on a three-month hiatus before resuming in January 2027.

+An anime film adaptation of the Siren Arc, titled Chiikawa the Movie: The Secret of the Mermaid Island (映画ちいかわ 人魚の島のひみつ, Eiga Chiikawa: Ningyo no Shima no Himitsu) was announced on November 24, 2025.
+It was produced by Cypic and directed by Kei Oikawa, with Nagano writing the film's script.
+The film was released on July 24, 2026.

 Video game

-Chiikawa Pocket is a mobile game that was released globally in March 2025.
+A mobile game titled Chiikawa Pocket was released worldwide in March 2025.
 It is a casual, idle RPG where players can battle enemies, pull weeds to collect items, cook dishes in Om Nom Fest, a food festival, and decorate their in-game spaces.
 Players can also unlock outfits and customize characters such as Chiikawa, Hachiware, and Usagi.
-The game is free to play, with optional in-app purchases, and it supports multiple languages.
-Currently, the mobile game is available in 43 countries, including the United States, Japan, South Korea, Taiwan, and others.
+The game is free to play, with optional in-app purchases, and supports multiple languages.
+It is available in 43 countries, including the United States, Japan, South Korea, and Taiwan.

 Cultural impact and reception

-The manga series has over 2.7 million copies in circulation.
-The series has been nominated for the 48th Kodansha Manga Award in 2024 in the General category.
+With over 2.7 million copies in circulation, the manga has been nominated for the 48th Kodansha Manga Award in 2024 in the General category.
 The series won the 53rd Japan Cartoonists Association Award in the Manga Division.

-Chiikawa merchandise experienced a surge in popularity in China and Hong Kong in early 2024.
-It also experienced a surge in popularity in western countries, starting in 2025, after clips of the anime were spread across social media sites, especially TikTok.
+Chiikawa merchandise rose popularity in China and Hong Kong in early 2024.

-During the announcement of Chiikawa Pocket, there were 2 million pre-registrations, and it topped the free app charts in multiple regions.